 Michigan’s Three Capitols

-Michigan has had three capitol buildings, and two capital cities.
+Michigan has had three capitol buildings, and two capitol cities.

 Learn more about some of the most significant rooms in the Michigan State Capitol.

 Capitol Square is home to beautiful Victorian-inspired flower beds.

 The Michigan State Capitol is partnering with the Library of Michigan to showcase and share images, historical documents, and other Capitol treasures!
 This collection will continue to grow, so check in frequently!

 Michigan Legislative Biography Database